SteeltoeOSS/Documentation/articles/steeltoe-3-2-2-adds-kube-service-bindings.md

 ```

-After this, if you run your application on a Kubernetes platform which supports the [Kubernetes Service Binding](https://github.com/servicebinding/spec) specification you should see configuration key/values appear in your applications configuration.
+Running your application on a Kubernetes platform which supports the [Kubernetes Service Binding](https://github.com/servicebinding/spec) specification you should see configuration key/values appear in your applications configuration.

 As an added feature, the Steeltoe team has added integration with the [Steeltoe Connectors](https://github.com/SteeltoeOSS/Steeltoe/tree/main/src/Connectors) library.
 This integration enables the Steeltoe Connectors library to pick up and use the configuration data built by the Kubernetes provider.